clobrano/clobrano.github.io/_posts/blog/2017-07-05-gnome-calendar-first-contribution.md

 1. I though "Ok, it's for newcomers, it shouldn't be that hard" and I was kind of wrong :D
 2. I had enough search keywords to look into the code and find the right spot to work in.
 I was right, here :)

 The real challenge wasn't really the feature itself, but the fact that the displayed text should be easily translated.
-Ideally, developers should reduce repetition as much as possible (DRY principle right?), but translators need context to do their job.
+Ideally, developers should reduce repetition as much as possible (DRY principle, right?), but translators need context to do their job.

 Let's make a simple example.
 To generate a messages like this one: